|

 The regular collection is supplemented by a range of bonus, special editions, XL issues, dedication plaques, and reference books.

 In January 2018 a brand new collection dedicated to the new "Star Trek: Discovery" TV series was released.
-This includes a range of larger ships, comparable in size to the XL and oversized specials from the STSS collection.
-This is not part of the regular collection because it required a separate licence.
+This includes a range of larger ships, comparable in size to the Special issues from the STSS collection, along with four much bigger oversized specials.
+This is not part of the regular collection as it required a separate licence.

 |